A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: BFM for Humanoid Whole-body Control

-While the methods above achieve efficient skill acquisition from large behavior datasets, \cite{xue2025unified} proposes HugWBC that explores learning versatile locomotion skills without relying on pre-collected motion data.
+While the methods above achieve efficient skill acquisition from large behavior datasets, the HugWBC \cite{xue2025unified} method explores learning versatile locomotion skills without relying on pre-collected motion data.
 The framework automatically generates adaptive behaviors through a structured RL process, where a general command space dynamically produces feasible velocity, gait, and posture targets during training.
 By reformulating WBC as a self-supervised command-tracking problem, the work establishes a new direction for developing general-purpose humanoid controllers that learn robust skills through environmental interaction rather than data imitation.

 Moving beyond body-level skill learning, ModSkill \cite{huang2025modskill} introduces a modular framework that decouples full-body motion into part-specific skills for individual body parts.
 This modularization allows for efficient and scalable learning, as each body part is controlled independently by a low-level controller driven by part-specific skill embeddings.
-ModSkill’s ability to focus on body-part-level skills makes it a powerful system for controlling complex motions and adapting learned behaviors across different tasks.
-By utilizing a skill modularization attention layer, ModSkill enhances the generalization of motor skills across various tasks like reaching or striking, further improving task-specific adaptation.
+ModSkill's ability to focus on body-part-level skills makes it a powerful system for controlling complex motions and adapting learned behaviors across different tasks.
+By utilizing a skill modularization attention layer, ModSkill enhances the generalization of motor skills across various tasks, such as reaching or striking, thereby further improving task-specific adaptation.

 \textbf{From primitive skills to high-level goal execution}.
 The success of BFMs in learning diverse primitive skills has propelled the development of more advanced BFMs capable of interpreting and executing high-level goals, including language instructions and multi-task objectives.
 A notable example is MoConVQ \cite{yao2024moconvq}, which introduces a unified motion control framework based on discrete latent codes learned via vector quantized variational autoencoder (VQ-VAE).
-The model supports a wide range of downstream tasks—including motion tracking, interactive control, and text-to-motion generation—by offering a compact and modular representation.
+The model supports a wide range of downstream tasks, including motion tracking, interactive control, and text-to-motion generation, by offering a compact and modular representation.
 MoConVQ also integrates with large language models (LLMs) and enables the simulated agents to be directed via in-context language prompts, thereby bridging symbolic reasoning and physical control.